apostrophecms/docs/docs/cookbook/html-conversion.md

 Inside the `views` folder create another folder named `fragments` and a file named `navigation.html`.
 To turn this page into a fragment, add opening and closing fragment block tags - `{% fragment navigationArea() %}` and `{% endfragment %}`.

 Open one of the template pages and copy the navigation section.
 Paste this between the two fragment tags.
 To add the website brand to the navigation, we will replace the `href` and logo in the first link with data from schema fields in the apostrophe global settings.
+Note that the homepage URL is populated from a `relationship` field.
+That data is delivered to the page in an array, so we need to specify that we are getting the `_url` from the first array item.
 Next, within the unordered list, delete the last three `<li>` items.
-To populate the list with each of the pages we will use a `for` loop to add each page selected within the global settings.
+To populate the list with each of the pages selected in the global settings we will use a `for` loop.

 <AposCodeBlock>